Memories of Matsuko: Summary

-In the present, Megumi takes Sho to dinner and tells him that she met Matsuko at a salon in Ginza where Matsuko worked.
-But at one night, they went drinking to Megumi's house and hearing Megumi's husband's voice speak, Matsuko goes back to her home and is lonely again at her birthday.
+In the present, Megumi takes Sho to dinner and tells him that she met Matsuko again at a salon after her release in Ginza where Matsuko worked.
+They quickly became best friends.
+But at one night after drinking together, they went to Megumi's house and hearing Megumi's husband's voice speak at the doorstep, the jealous Matsuko decides to go back to her home and be alone again at her birthday.
 Megumi also tells Sho about the time that Matsuko wanted to end their friendship after she quit her job at the salon, and the last time she saw Matsuko before her death, where all she could do was give her business card to Matsuko.
-Megumi tells Sho that he must always remember that Matsuko is still with him whenever he think about her, and takes him back to Matsuko's house.
+Megumi tells Sho that he must always remember that Matsuko is still with him whenever he thinks about her, and takes him back to Matsuko's house.
 However, a man enters and attacks Sho, demanding to know where Matsuko is; he is dejected upon learning of her death, and reveals himself to be Ryu.

-Back in the past, Ryu has since become a yakuza, and sees Matsuko at the salon.
+Back in the past, Ryu has since become a yakuza, and reunites with Matsuko at the salon.
 Later, she has him take her home, and she begins to tell him everything that has happened to her.
 Ryu is remorseful for causing her misery, especially since he is in love with her, but Matsuko forgives him and returns his feelings.
+They soon start a relationship.
 One day, Matsuko tells Ryu that she has quit her job at the salon, while also trying to stop him from going back to the yakuza.
-After Megumi tries to stop her, she pledges that no matter what Ryu becomes, she will always love him.
+Ryu refuses and also starts hitting and abusing her.
+After Megumi tries to warn her, she pledges that no matter what Ryu becomes, she will always love him.
+Unable to stop Ryu, Matsuko also goes back to prostitution and joins various crime activities.
 Some time later, Ryu asks Matsuko to meet him at a hotel, where she finds him severely beaten by the yakuza due to his gambling debts.
-When Matsuko mentions starting a family, Ryu pushes her out and calls the police to tell them that he has killed her, to give Matsuko time to escape.
-Afterwards, Ryu is arrested and sent to prison; Matsuko faithfully awaits his release, but Ryu continues to regret his actions against Matsuko wishes to leave her alone to save her from further harm.
+Chased by the yakuza, Ryu wants to commit suicide together with Matsuko but eventually fails to do so.
+When Matsuko mentions starting a family, Ryu pushes her out and calls the police to confess, which gives Matsuko time to escape.
+Afterwards, Ryu is arrested and sent to prison; Matsuko faithfully awaits his release, but Ryu continues to regret his actions against Matsuko and wishes to leave her alone to save her from further harm.
 Following Ryu's release from prison, Matsuko welcomes him back, but he hits her before running away, leaving her alone again.